I love finding old photos of beautiful houses like this and being able to compare what they looked like then to today.

 The McGilvery House is a classic sea captain’s mansion north of Belfast in the small town of Searsport.
 McGilvery is an impeccable Gothic Italianate Mansard mansion surrounded by lovely maintained grounds.
 Views of Penobscot Bay from the second and third floor windows.
 Mature gardens throughout the property.

-Finally, I came across a site that explained that there are two McGilvery Houses on the same street:
+I came across a site that explained that there are two McGilvery Houses on the same street:

-- The (white) one was built by Capt.
+- This (white) one built by Capt.
 William McGilvery in 1863 on 134 E. Main.

 They were brothers from a local family that was prominent in the shipping business.
 In fact, there were 5 brothers in the McGilvery family, all of whom became sea captains.
 (Their poor mother!)

-This photo of the William McGilvery House was taken in 1975:
+The William McGilvery House in 1975:

-Credit: Roger Wollstadt
+Credit: Roger Wollstadt for Wikipedia.

 For more photos and information, check the listing.